Norse Atlantic Airways: Organizational structure

 Norse Atlantic is headquartered in Arendal, Norway, and is wholly owned by parent company Norse Atlantic ASA.
-At its establishment during early 2021, the airline was 63% owned by CEO Bjørn Tore Larsen and affiliates, 15% owned by Bjørn Kjos, and 12% by Bjørn Kise.
+At its establishment in early 2021, the airline was 63% owned by CEO Bjørn Tore Larsen and affiliates, 15% owned by Bjørn Kjos, and 12% by Bjørn Kise.
 Following the parent company's listing on the Oslo Stock Exchange, Bjørn Tore Larsen remained the majority shareholder with a 12.4% stake, followed by institutional investors such as Delphi Nordic (6.7%), DNB SMB (6.3%), and Skagen Vekst (5.9%) by January 2022.
 By May 2023, the airline was 19.9% owned by an affiliate of CEO Bjørn Tore Larsen.

 Norse Atlantic also established Norse Atlantic UK as a British subsidiary on 10 May 2021, with the company receiving a British AOC and operating licence on 28 September 2022.
 In early 2025, the airline established a control center in Riga, Latvia.

-Trends

-For 2022, the airline reported losses of 1.27 billion Norwegian kroner (US$123 million).
-The company raised US$14.2 million from a new share issue in April 2023.
-In its first year, the airline carried over 500,000 passengers.
-In Q2 of the financial year 2023, the airline achieved a positive EBITDAR for the first time and a load factor of 82% and 85% in June and July.
-In the following quarter (Q3 2023), the company made its first quarterly net profit of US$1.6 million.